Allenton hippopotamus: History

 They eventually discovered 127 bones that came mostly from a hippopotamus, with a few belonging to rhinoceros and elephant.
 Arnold Bemrose took these bones as supporting evidence that Britain had a land bridge to Europe, as this was the most obvious explanation for such bones being found in England, Europe and underneath the North Sea.

-The Allenton hippo and other animal remains from Boulton Moor all originated from a feature known as the Allenton Terrace – a deposit of river gravels some 6 m above the level of the modern River Derwent.
-The deposits have been dated to the Ipswichian Interglacial, approximately 120,000 years ago.
+The Allenton hippopotamus and other animal remains from Boulton Moor all originated from a feature known as the Allenton Terrace – a deposit of river gravels some 6 m above the level of the modern River Derwent.
+The deposits have been dated to the Last Interglacial (Ipswichian), approximately 120,000 years ago.
 The presence of a hippopotamus indicates that the climate was warmer than today.
 The winters would have no prolonged periods of frost and the average summer temperature would have been above 18 °C.